Division of Certified Public Accounting

 A temporary permit is not required for the purpose of preparing federal tax returns or advising as to federal tax matters.
 Out-of-state certified public accountants and firms who wish to perform electronic practice must obtain a temporary license.
 An application and a $400 fee must be submitted prior to commencement of the engagement.

-You can apply for a firm license on line at www.myfloridalicense.com.
+You can apply for a Partnership Firm license online at www.myfloridalicense.com.

-You can apply for a firm lincense on line at www.myfloridalicense.com.
+You can apply for a Corporation Firm license online at www.myfloridalicense.com.